 If you want to talk about making an application or want to arrange a visit to Durham to meet the programme team email the DThM co-directors Prof Pete Ward (email@example.com) or Dr Samuel Tranter (firstname.lastname@example.org).

-If you are interested in applying to study on the Professional Doctorate contact the Postgraduate Research Co-ordinator (email@example.com) for application details.
-There will normally be an interview as part of the application process.
+If you are interested in applying to study on the Professional Doctorate, contact the Postgraduate Research Co-ordinator (email@example.com) for application details.